It’s June, it’s Bike Week, it’s Belfast – sure what else would you be at?

 Belfast doesn’t have a lot of safe cycling space, so you’ll be riding on the road at your own risk.
 You’ll need to be confident and take whatever safety precautions you feel are necessary.
 But we’ll all look out for each other.

 Have a look at the routes, or better still ride the routes in advance to give yourself an better idea.
-Tour de Lunchtime will be mostly away from shared roads.
+Tour de Lunchtime will be mostly away from roads, on protected cycleways and greenway paths.

 Is this Critical Mass?